 What Is Cremation Insurance?

 Cremation insurance helps seniors prepare for the inevitable financial aspect of their own funeral while offering a cost-effective way to pay for coverage.
-Monthly premiums never increase, and coverage never decreases, giving the policyholder peace of mind that they cannot outlive their policy and can afford the payments into the future.
+Monthly premiums never increase, and coverage never decreases, giving the policyholder peace of mind that they cannot outlive their policy and can afford payments into the future.

 - Final Expense Insurance